Table of Contents

 In case of a cough and cold, make an herbal tea using bay leaves, ginger and a spoonful of honey and give this to the patient.
 Grind 5 gm of its bark with 5 gm small pepper and give this to the patient with 2 teaspoons of honey.
 It is very helpful to cure dripping nose, sneezing, burning sensation etc.

 2. For Flatulence:-

 In case of Flatulence, give the decoction of bay leaves to the patient.
-It cures excessive sweating and gives relief in swelling of stomach due to intestinal infections and diarrhoea.
+It cures excessive sweating and gives relief in swelling of the stomach due to intestinal infections and diarrhea.

 3. For Headache:-

-Grind 10 gm of bay leaves with water and apply the paste on forehead.
-It is beneficial to cure headache due to heat or chill.
-As the headache gets cured, remove the paste and rinse with water.
+Grind 10 gm of bay leaves with water and apply the paste on the forehead.
+It is beneficial to cure a headache due to heat or chill.
+As a headache gets cured, remove the paste and rinse with water.

 In case of any kind of respiratory ailment like asthma or bronchitis take 2-2 gm of powdered bay leaf and pepal leaf with ginger jam.
 Give this to the patient twice a day.
 It is a natural cure without any side-effect.

 In case of dandruff or head, lice take 5-6 bay leaves and boil it in a glass of water till the water gets reduced to half.
 Massage your hair and scalp with this water and wash the hair after an hour.
 Bay leaves are also a kind of insect repellent.

 In this way, we saw multiple benefits of bay leaf.
 These seem to be normal and simple but are enriched with benefits and healing properties.
 Nature has provided us everything by which we can naturally lead a safer and healthy life.
 So, take care and live well!